NEW Professional Member Special>>> Save $20 and receive a SHRM tote bag

 “Alcoholics and recovering or recovered drug abusers are protected as disabled” under the ADA, Russo says.
 If an employee comes forward and admits he is addicted, you should treat him the same way you would treat someone with cancer or diabetes.
 “Substance abuse is an illness,” she says.
 If the employee says he wants help, offer him medical leave, she suggests.
 However, to receive ADA protection, the employee must admit his addiction prior to being selected for a drug test or violating a policy.

 “Before we offer you the job, can you take a drug test?”

 Pre-employment drug tests should be conducted only after a job offer has been made to ensure that the employer doesn’t inadvertently become privy to a candidate’s medical information.
 In addition, Russo recommends that all employers use independent medical review officers to investigate positive drug test results so that employers don’t see private medical information and become tempted to make clinical judgments they’re not qualified to make.

-CDC website states, “There is little evidence that long-term opioid treatment improves chronic pain, function and quality of life.”
+Meanwhile, the CDC website states, “There is little evidence that long-term opioid treatment improves chronic pain, function and quality of life.”